Internet-of-People/iop-location-based-network/doc/DeveloperGuide.md

 from this queue, thus our registered task accepts client connections and invokes our callback `TcpServer::AsyncAcceptHandler()` registered for this event.

-Our implementation of this callback in `ProtoBufDispatchingTcpServer` instantiates a session and reads requests in a loop.
+Our implementation of this callback in `DispatchingTcpServer` instantiates a session and reads requests in a loop.
 When a request is read, a request dispatcher is invoked to deliver the message and return a response.
 Our configured request dispatcher translates the request from the format of our ProtoBuf protocol definition into our internal representation and